 More Google Adsense Resources

-Over the past few years I’ve written a good deal about Google Adsense on the blog, and you can read a few of those articles below.
-There’s also a great deal of helpful blog posts and videos out there about improving click through rates, best Adsense placements and maximizing your profits with Google Adsense.
+Over the past few years, I’ve written a good deal about Google Adsense on the blog, and you can read a few of those articles below.
+There’s also a lot of helpful blog posts and videos out there about improving click-through rates, best Adsense placements and maximizing your profits with Google Adsense.
 I’ve listed some great resources as well.